Chorro/prozzie/tests/README.md

 ### tests_kafka*.bash
 Test kafka behavior.
 They can only create topics, or destroy topics created in the own test, allowing them to run in parallel.

+### tests_install_cancel*.bash
+Test that will start the installation process, BUT they are not allowed to interact with docker daemon.
+You can execute these tests in parallel with others.